 Seventh and eighth graders attend classes in fairly typical secondary school fashion, changing classes each period throughout the day.
 Students typically take English, mathematics, science, social studies, foreign language, art, home & careers, technology, health, physical education and music.

 Students and their parents may take advantage of many guidance and counseling services.
-Programs and events such as Career Day, Teen Issues Workshop Day, Red Ribbon Week and the Plus Five Club have been developed to support and encourage students.
+Programs and events such as Career Day, Teen Issues Workshop Day, Red Ribbon Week have been developed to support and encourage students.

 A wide variety of intramural and interscholastic sports, musical performance groups, social events and co-curricular activities are available to students in grades 7 and 8.